whokilleddb/Google-Form-Automation/README.md

 # Google-Form-Automation

-Why spend minutes when all you need is seconds.
+Why spend minutes when all you need is seconds ?

 ## How this works